danthegoodman1/how_to_be_exceptional/README.md

 **Path 1:**

-- You say “I'm working on something right now, I'll help you when I'm done”
+- You say "I'm working on something right now, I'll help you when I'm done"
 - N hours go by (+N hours blocked)
 - There's only 45 min left in the day, so you reconvene when you're both online tomorrow (+N+12 hours blocked)
 - It takes 45min to fix (+N+12.75 hours blocked)